 As a citizen, you are at the front line for recognition and immediate assistance for SCA.
 Each month, Coastal Carolina Community College, holds a community CPR class to teach all citizens the proper way to recognize and assist cardiac arrest victims.

-The next course is scheduled for May 6th, 2017 or May 27th, 2017 in Math and Science Building MS 120.
+The next course is scheduled for May 27th, 2017 in Math and Science Building MS 120.
 All students must pre-register for the course in the Kenneth B. Hurst Continuing Education building.
 Sign up early as this class normally fills quickly.
 Course tuition is $70.00 with a $1 dollar insurance fee.
 Students will need to purchase the Basic Life Support Provider Manual at the bookstore (approx. $17) prior to the course.

 Please direct any questions to: